Actindo-AG/Documentation/RetailSuiteAccounting/Operation/12_BookExchangeRateFluctuations.md

   ![Foreign currency wizard window](../../Assets/Screenshots/RetailSuiteAccounting/Book/ForeignCurrencyWizardWindow01.png "[Foreign currency wizard window]")

-2. Select the appropriate fiscal year in the *Fiscal year* field.
+3. Click the *Fiscal year* drop-down list and select the appropriate fiscal year.
+All available fiscal years are displayed in the list.

 3. Select the applicable accounts in the *Range of accounts* drop-down list.